Yukesh432/transformer-model/readme.md

 Why there is variations?

----Majority Label Bias i.e. GPT3 is biased towards answers that are frequent in the prompt.
+---Majority Label Bias
+- GPT3 is biased towards answers that are frequent in the prompt.
 Eg. when a text classification prompt has class imbalance in few shot setting, i.e. if we have something like :

 PROMPT: